 What is the most important information I should know about PROCRIT?

-For all patients who take PROCRIT, including patients with cancer or chronic kidney disease:
+For all people who take PROCRIT, including people with cancer or chronic kidney disease:

-- You may get serious heart problems such as heart attack, stroke, heart failure, and may die sooner if you are treated with PROCRIT to reach a normal or near-normal hemoglobin level.
+- Serious heart problems, such as heart attack or heart failure, and stroke.
+You may die sooner if you are treated with PROCRIT to increase red blood cells (RBCs) to near the same level found in healthy people.

-- You may get blood clots at any time while taking PROCRIT.
+- Blood clots.
+Blood clots may happen at any time while taking PROCRIT.
 If you are receiving PROCRIT for any reason and you are going to have surgery, talk to your healthcare provider about whether or not you need to take a blood thinner to lessen the chance of blood clots during or following surgery.
 Clots can form in blood vessels (veins), especially in your leg (deep venous thrombosis or DVT).
 Pieces of a blood clot may travel to the lungs and block the blood circulation in the lungs (pulmonary embolus).

 - Chest pain